 - aids and appliances

 - counselling services.

-The availability of services may vary depending on where you live, and some services will be free but others might have a cost.
-To find good sources of support and information, you can talk to the social worker or nurse at your hospital or treatment centre, or call us on 13 11 20.
+The availability of services may vary depending on where you live, and some may have a cost.
+To find good sources of support and information, you can talk to the social worker or nurse at your hospital or treatment centre or call us on 13 11 20.

 If you are living with pain, you may need help around the home or with children.
 It may be hard to tell people what to do, so you might prefer to ask a relative or close friend to coordinate offers of help.
 Your local council may also have volunteers or community services available.